AudreyKj/covid19-app/README.md

 In this React app, users share their personal experiences of the COVID-19 outbreak and browse through others' submissions.
 An "admin" page (made with chart.js) visualizes the data of the submissions by date and location. <br />

-This project's intention is to collect personal, emotional, yet global, perspectives on the situation.
+This project's intention is to collect personal, yet global, perspectives on the situation.
-When all this is over, I hope that it could serve as a digital archive reminding us of this very strange time.

 [visit live app](https://corona-emotions.club)